Peter

 Analysis

 From the examples I am assuming that we are required to use all the matches in making a square.
 My first thought was that recursion would be needed.
-However, my second thought is that that isn't neccesary.
+However, my second thought is that that isn't necessary.
 Here is my logic.

 First of all, I can immediately return 'false' if the sum of all the matchstick lengths is not a multiple of 4, because clearly if the sides of a square are integers, say of length s, the sum of those must be 4s.